BWICS/GHC2019/README.md

 1. Rose Xi *[ applied but not heard back; intends CS major and possibly Bio or Econ as second major; took 1103 and 2101; next fall 2330 Systems, 2350 Social and Economic Networks]*

+1. Laura Friel *[ did not apply; intends CS major and maybe film minor; took 1103 and 2101; next fall: ALgorithms and Systems; in ResearchME with Stacy]*